 - Click on the ‘Download pdf’ button at the top of your form and save/print

 Will all eligible applications be successful?

 Unfortunately, no. While Barnardos would like to support all children experiencing disadvantage, there is a limited pool of funds available for the program.
 We endeavour to support as many applications as possible, however, not all worthy projects can be funded.

 When will I find out if my application is successful?

-All applicants will be notified via email regarding the decision of their submission at the beginning of Term 1 each year.
-The Enrich website is updated regularly with important dates for every round, so please ensure that you check our dates and stages online to find out the exact date of notification for the given round of your submission.
+All applicants will be notified via email regarding the decision of their submission.
+The Enrich website is updated regularly with important dates for every round, so please ensure that you check online to find out the exact date of notification for the given round of your submission.